 This is especially difficult for those who have suffered a loss and Christmas feels very different without that loved one.
 It is also a drama if everything is not going well in your relationships at the moment.
 You may not feel all that motivated under the mistletoe.

 The second D is Divorce

-OK this may be a bit over the top but January has twice as many divorce proceedings than any other month.
+OK, this may be a bit over the top but January has twice as many divorce proceedings than any other month.
 Is it part of the Christmas hangover or was the couple just holding on so as not to ruin Christmas for everyone else?
 Is it the emotional and/or financial stress of the season, the alcohol consumption, the disappointment, or the reality that sets in around the holidays?
 Maybe it is the New Year new start thinking.
 Whatever the reason, that cluster of divorces right after Christmas gives one a pause for the Claus.

 The third D is for Debt

-It can be a challenge to keep a commonsense approach with a list, a budget, a sense of humour, and a doable timeline.
+It can be a challenge to keep a commonsense approach with a list, a budget, a sense of humor, and a doable timeline.
 All marketing forces are pointed at us as consumers to impulse buy.

 Here are some tips to avoid getting into too much debt because of Christmas: